abdirahodan/abdirahodana/content/project/_index.md

 ---
 title: Evolving Perspectives: A Portfolio of Data Discoveries
-description: "This is a home to a variety of projects, including personal initiatives as well as those completed for courses.
+description: "Home to a variety of projects, including personal initiatives as well as those completed for courses.
 The majority, if not all, are developed using R."
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true